-The isolation of G. vaginalis as a diagnostic criterion cannot be used, as it is present in the normal flora of up to 40% of women.
+The isolation of G. vaginalis cannot be used as a diagnostic criterion as it is present in the normal flora of up to 40% of women.
 Pathology laboratories use varying methods for diagnosis of BV outside specialist clinics.
 Usually a swab of vaginal discharge placed on to a microscope slide is required.
 Sometimes the laboratory may prepare the slide from a swab.

-- She is not pregnant.
+- They are not pregnant.

 - There are no signs of alternative causes of vaginal discharge (fever, bleeding, pain, itch).